rajatdiptabiswas/dna-compression/README.md

 - **`dynamic-markov-compression.ipynb`** - Implements ***dynamic Markov compression*** algorithm proposed in the paper by G. V. Cormack and R. N. Horspool [<sup>[1]</sup>](#1) to find the compression ratio on the genomic data of a dengue virus `data/dengue.fa`.
 Visualizations made using the `HOMarkov` library.
 - **`markov-arithmetic-implementation.ipynb`** - Custom personal implementation of a k-th order Markov chain to compress a string using arithmetic coding.

-## Dynamic Markov Compression

-Dynamic Markov Compression (DMC) uses predictive arithmetic coding similar to the prediction by partial matching (PPM), except that the input is predicted one bit at a time (rather than one byte at a time).
+**Dynamic Markov Compression** (DMC) uses predictive arithmetic coding similar to the prediction by partial matching (PPM), except that the input is predicted one bit at a time (rather than one byte at a time).
 DMC has a good compression ratio and moderate speed, similar to PPM, but requires somewhat more memory and is not widely implemented.

 Implementing ***Markov modeling*** and ***Guazzo's arithmetic coding*** together provides a powerful data compression method.
 Its advantage is that it is adaptive, i.e. messages can be encoded and decoded with a single pass through the data.